reframejs/reframe/readme.md

    - TypeScript support
    - CSS preprocessors support, such as PostCSS, SASS, etc.
    - etc.
  - Custom routing library.
-(Reframe uses React Router by default.)
+(Reframe is based on React Router by default.)
  - Custom view library such as Preact.

-#### No Lock-in
+#### Easy Escape

-Strictly speaking, this section should be called "Minimal Lock-in":
-When you write page configs (which only Reframe understands) then you are locking yourself into Reframe.
-But Reframe is designed to keep lock-in characteristics to a minimum, and to make the experience of escaping Reframe as smooth as possible.

 Every framework can be escaped from but the escape-cost varies dramatically.

-The escape-cost is measured by two criteria:
+The escape-cost can be measured by two criteria:
  1. How much code can be re-used after the escape?
  2. How progressively can the framework be escaped?

-For example, if no code can be re-used after escaping a framework, then that framework is very bad from a lock-in perspective.
+For example, if no code can be re-used after escaping a framework, then that framework has a very high escape-cost.
+In other words, that framework strongly locks you in.

 Let's measure Reframe's escape-cost.

 ###### Code re-use after escape

 Reframe is built on top of widely-used and high-quality "Do One Thing and Do It Well" (DOTADIW) libraries such as webpack, hapi, React, React Router, etc.

-This means that you can re-use lot's of code after escaping Reframe:
-For example, if you escape from Reframe but still plan on using a hapi server, then your server code can be re-used after the escape.
+Reframe mostly gets out of the way between your code and these DOTADIW libraries:
+With Reframe,

-In general, all code that your write against one of these DOTADIW library is code that you can use independently of Reframe.
+most of the code you write directly uses these DOTADIW libraries, independently of Reframe.

+For example,
+you add RESTFul API endpoints by directly using hapi's interface.
+That code implementing the RESTFul API is entirely independent of Reframe and can be fully re-used after escaping Reframe.
+(Technically, on the server-side, Reframe is mostly just a hapi plugin; Your server code will use hapi directly, know nothing about Reframe, and will be re-useable after escaping Reframe.)

 > Most of your code can be re-used after escaping Reframe.